-Situated less than 10 minutes’ drive from central George Town, this secluded cove offers a welcome spot of escapism, away from the city buzz.
-Enjoy an alfresco lunch at one of the picnic tables and catch a glimpse of the varied sealife in the clear waters.
+Situated less than 10 minute drive from central George Town, this secluded cove offers a welcome spot of escapism, away from the city buzz.
+Enjoy an alfresco lunch at one of the picnic tables and catch a glimpse of the varied sea life in the clear waters.

 Get ready for the Grand Cayman Regattas